ebabel-eu/learn-docker/README.md

 The result is in the `public` folder.
 Note that folder gets deleted and re-created, so all files in `public` should be generated from the `src` folder.

 ## Run as a Docker container
+Note: the Docker container doesn't have anything but nginx and static files.

 Create an image (this is only done once):

 ```shell